jamiltron/SuperCoinAlien/README.md

 Controls
 ---------
-It's a Unity game so you can configure it, but arrows or wasd to move, up to jump, and space/shift to shoot (not that shooting does anything yet).
+* Arrows to move.
+* Up arrow to jump.
+* Space or shift to shoot (doesn't do much right now).
+* Escape to quit.

 Todo
 -----
-+ Add Start Scene
+* Add Start Scene
-+ Add UI
+* Add UI
-+ Remove bullets on collision
+* Remove bullets on collision
-+ Add enemies
+* Add enemies
-+ Allow users to quit :P

 Misc
 -----